nashrah-18/Smart_Irrigation_AICTE_Shell/README.md

 # Smart Irrigation System:

-*Smart_Irrigation_AICTE_Shell*
+A smart irrigation system that uses sensor data and machine learning to optimize water usage and improve crop yields.

 This is an AICTE Shell Internship Project Cycle 2

-A smart irrigation system that uses sensor data and machine learning to optimize water usage and improve crop yields.

 *License*